frc1418/2019-robot/README.md

 	echo $PATH

-When this is run, you should see the addition of `Library/Python/3.6/bin` at the end of your `$PATH`
+When this is run, you should see the addition of `Library/Python/3.6/bin` at the end of your `$PATH`.

 ## File Structure